Welcome back to the Drench blog where this week we reveal all about concealed cistern toilets.

 So don’t let myths about un-serviceable toilets prevent you from styling up your bathroom with the latest hidden cistern units.
 With a bit of prior planning and proper installation, it is easy to access your concealed cistern from the top or the front.

 Now, let’s dip into compatibility of concealed cisterns and toilets.
 As you can imagine, universality across concealed WC cisterns is not yet the norm, with a range of different sizing across our hidden cistern product range.

-However, it can be attained and for excellent value – as you can see in Drench’s very own Universal Dual Flush Concealed Cistern & Round Button that is available now for just £40.00.
+However, it can be attained and for excellent value – as you can see in Drench’s very own Universal Dual Flush Concealed Cistern & Round Button.

 And it’s not as hard as you might expect – with concealed cistern compatibility depending heavily on the toilet you select, you can largely determine concealed cistern type and size and make life easiest when it comes to installation and maintenance.

 In wall-hung cases, your concealed cistern needs to feature a wall mounting frame.
 This is vital to hold the weight of the toilet pan, piping, cistern and additional weight such as the user.
 Most cistern wall mounting frames will hold 300-400kg of weight – ensure you check maximum weights before use.

 When selecting a frame, you must first check the height and depth of your partition wall to make sure that your hidden cistern, frame, piping and all other elements will fit properly.

 Standard frame sizing features 0.85, 1 and 1.2 metre heights with a 160-200mm depth.
 Slimline frames offer as little as 80mm depth to accommodate slimline concealed cisterns that go as thin as 75mm!

 Most cistern frames feature a flush plate linked to the cistern itself.
 These clean flushing options have been around a while but are now becoming a big part of home bathroom with extensive décor-matching options offered.